Jana998-alt/reading-notes/401readings/read12.md

 a package to manipulate data based of the idea of _data frame_.

 methods to use on data-frames:
-- df.describe()  -> tell baisc statistics about the df
+- df.describe()  -> tell basic statistics about the df
 - df.value_counts()  -> the number of certain data in df
-- df.groupby()  -> groups data depending on a certain critieria.
+- df.groupby()  -> groups data depending on a certain criteria.
 - df.plot()  -> for plotting data, and it has many arguments to customize the graph as you want.